Dirty car injectors with carbon deposits that affect engine fuel consumption

 Conclusion

-The problem of dirty injectors and fuel consumption is often invisible, but it has a real impact on your wallet.
+The problem of dirty injectors is often invisible, but it has a real impact on your wallet.

 But they do something worse: